12 Animals Removed From Filthy Home, Man Facing Charges

-NEW ALEXANDRIA (KDKA) — A dozen animals were removed from a filthy home in New Alexandria on Thursday.
+NEW ALEXANDRIA (KDKA) — Several animals were removed from a filthy home in New Alexandria on Thursday.

 The animals were noticed when the Westmoreland County Sheriff’s Department went there to serve a warrant.